James the Red Engine

-James is a fictional anthropomorphic red tender locomotive from The Railway Series children's books by the Reverend Awdry and the TV series adaptation Thomas & Friends.
-He is a mixed-traffic engine, which means he is just as capable of hauling coaches and trucks.
-He has a 2-6-0 ("Mogul") wheel arrangement and is engine number 5 on the North Western Railway, The Fat Controller's railway on the Island of Sodor.
+James the Red Engine is a fictional character from the British children's books, The Railway Series, created by Wilbert Awdry.
+He is an anthropomorphic tender locomotive, and is the number 5 engine on the North Western Railway, the Fat Controller's railway on the Island of Sodor, along with Thomas the Tank Engine.
+He also appears in the television adaptation Thomas & Friends, and other media in the franchise.

-James first appeared in The Railway Series in 1946, in the book Thomas the Tank Engine.
-Two books in the series, no. 3 James the Red Engine and no. 28 James and the Diesel Engines, are dedicated to James.
+James debuted in the 1946 book Thomas the Tank Engine.
+Two books in the series, James the Red Engine and James and the Diesel Engines, are dedicated to James.

-Prototype and Behind the scenes
+Prototype and background

 James first appeared in The Railway Series in the 1946 book Thomas the Tank Engine.
 He was named after James Furze, a friend of the publisher's son.
 He was originally painted black.
 At the request of the publishers, Awdry dedicated James the Red Engine to the character.
 James was painted red in this and subsequent books.